Books

 <img decoding=

-Characters: The characters in this book were dull and forced.
+The characters in this book were dull and forced.
 While I liked seeing the characters grown, the majority of them just acted awkward.
 Additionally, the epilogue of book seven featured Ron and Hermione’s two kids, Rose and Hugo.
 In the epilogue, Hugo is supposed to be at the Kings Cross Station, which never happened in the Cursed Child.
 In the Cursed Child, Hugo is not even mentioned or shown once.
 It wasn’t just Hugo though, an abundant of characters such as Hagrid, Teddy, Rose, James, Lily, and Neville were barely or not at all mentioned.
 For a screenplay of 300+ pages, you’d expect more characters.

-Delphi (and her plot hole): I could honestly list many reasons why Delphi and her backstory don’t add up, but I won’t for the sake of time.
+It’s disappointing that Delphi, Scorpius and Albus could enter the Minister of Magic’s office with a simple Alohomora.
+There should’ve been more protection on the time turner especially if it was rare and the last of its kind.
+This convenient plot depleted my enjoyment of the screenplay.
+I could honestly list many reasons why Delphi and her backstory don’t add up, but I won’t for the sake of time.
 In short, many readers, myself included, couldn’t quite imagine Voldemort having a kid with anyone, even Bellatrix.
 He was technically conceived by a love potion.
 That being said, Voldemort shouldn’t be able to have a kid but, who knows?
-I would have prefered that Delphi was the child of Bellatrix and Rodolphus Lestrange who happened to be constantly bullied at school, making her want to bring back Voldemort.
+I would have preferred that Delphi was the child of Bellatrix and Rodolphus Lestrange who happened to be constantly bullied at school, making her want to bring back Voldemort as a means of comfort.

 About Author